(one synonym : Epicoma tristis Hübner, )

 THAUMETOPOEINAE, NOTODONTIDAE, NOCTUOIDEA

-The early instars of this Caterpillar are gregarious, feeding by day.
-Later instars are solitary.
+These Caterpillars are gregarious, feeding nocturnally, and sheltering under leaves by day.
 They occasionally may be seen in procession, each following the silken thread left by the one in front.

-The caterpillar is dark grey and hairy.
+The caterpillars are dark grey and hairy.
 Its head capsule is white with red sides bordered with black.
 The true legs are red and the prolegs are orange.
 There is also an orange lateral line along each side, with a row of orange spots above it.
 The body is speckled with yellow dots.

-The caterpillar has been found feeding on the foliage of:
+The caterpillars have been found feeding on the foliage of:

 The caterpillars grow to a length of about 3 cms.